maruf-pfc/QuickGen/README.md

 1. Create a new directory in `templates/` for your technology
 2. Include all necessary project files and configurations
-3. Update the technology mapping in `ProjectGeneratorServer.java`
+3. Update the technology mapping in `QuickGenServer.java`
 4. Add template-specific README instructions
 5. Submit a pull request with your changes